 If you are looking for how to compare two sets of data in an Excel chart, then you are in the right place.
 In our practical life, we often need to compare data.
 It becomes easier to compare when we use Excel charts.
 In this article, we’ll try to discuss how to compare two sets of data in Excel data.

-5 Examples to Compare Two Sets of Data in Excel Chart
+How to Compare Two Sets of Data in Excel Chart: 5 Examples

 There are various methods to compare data by the usage of different types of charts.
 To do this, firstly, we have made a dataset named Sales of Companies of USA which has columns as Name of Company, Branch Location, Sales, and Cost.
 The dataset is like this.